fluxamp/vsmkv/README.md

 vsmkv is a FUSE-based virtual filesystem for exporting VapourSynth scripts as uncompressed videos in the Matroska (MKV) file format.

+Note: this is a proof of concept and will likely not work properly (for example might mess up timing)

 ## Dependencies

 FUSE, CMake and a compiler supporting the C++14 shared mutex (e.g., GCC >= 5.2) are required.